shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-attribution.md

 # Conversion attribution for Microsoft Invest

 When an advertiser's conversion pixel loads,
-Xandr determines if that pixel load can be associated with a user, and if so, whether the user has converted in response to having previously viewed or clicked one of the advertiser's creatives.
+Microsoft Advertising determines if that pixel load can be associated with a user, and if so, whether the user has converted in response to having previously viewed or clicked one of the advertiser's creatives.
 This process is called conversion attribution.

-Xandr performs conversion attribution using the "post-view/post-click" method.
+Microsoft Advertising performs conversion attribution using the "post-view/post-click" method.
 Depending upon whether you've created a "post-view" or "post-click" conversion pixel, or a "hybrid" conversion pixel (which is triggered by views **or** clicks), the conversion will